 Nike carefully assembled a roster groundbreaking athletes, from Serena Williams and Lebron James, to less mainstream athletes like German boxer Zeina Nassar, and leaned on them to amplify their campaign’s message as it related to their respective sports and audiences.

 The work was simple, repeatable, and projectable.

-If their distribution strategy doesn’t show how malleable their campaign’s message was, the litany of memes that followed certainly does.
+If their distribution strategy doesn’t show how malleable their campaign’s message is, the litany of memes that followed certainly does.

-This campaign’s famed Kaepernick photo have been parodied featuring frequently memed Hollywood actor Nicholas Cage; another Hollywood star that’s oft been the butt of meme lore in Owen Wilson; and, of course, cats.
+This campaign’s famed Kaepernick photo has been parodied frequently.
+Some memes feature digitally ubiquitous Hollywood actor Nicholas Cage; others feature another Hollywood star that’s oft been the butt of meme lore in Owen Wilson; and of course, a meme staple, cats.

 You could debate that the parodies of the original work minimize the importance of the change that the work intends to inspire.
 You could debate that, in the long-term, the memes will be forgotten while the work becomes immortalized.

 What cannot be debated is that the work earned the attention of the masses, now.
 There’s very little branded work that succeeds in doing even that.
 But the work that does is usually as interactive and copyable as Nike’s.

 2015’s Straight Outta Compton movie was hyped up on Snapchat with a “Straight Outta _______” geofilter that left everyone feeling creative.

 IHOP’s infamous name change opened up the floodgates to the Internet’s best reactions, from both brands and fans.

 If copying is truly the sincerest form of flattery, then Nike should be grateful for every internet meme that’s based around their campaign.
 It’s proof that the work mattered.